 The seven stages of emotional affairs illustrated below are written from a male point of view, based on my understanding from men who have sought out counseling to explore the occurrence of how their emotional affair took place.
 This is not to suggest that men engage in emotional affairs and women don’t; of course, women have emotional affairs as well.
 I have also included my advice for couples on how to deal with each stage – and maybe save their marriages.

-The 7 Stages of an Emotional Affair and the Eventual Path to Divorce
+7 Stages of Emotional Affairs and the Eventual Path to Divorce

 1. He Felt Inadequate and Unappreciated